YearOne-Dev/yearone-site/content/portfolio/hashlists.md

 +++

-hashlists is a protocol for the creation and management of curated lists on the blockchain.
+Hashlists is a protocol for the creation and management of curated lists on the blockchain.

 By organizing blockchain addresses into specific sets, hashlists provides a way to manage allowlists, blocklists, or other curated groups, which are useful for conditional onchain interactions.